hiteshsahu/Android-Machine-Learning-With-TensorFlow/README.md

-# TensorFlow Android Camera Demo
+# Machine Learning in Android With TensorFlow

  Google Introduces Machine Learning with Tensorflow in GoogleIO for Android Oreo.
 This Repo demosntrate how one can utilize TensorFlow for Android to detect movment, classify real world objects and style them in pure JNI layer and pre fed models without help of any external API .